arthurscchan/ProvMark/documentation/config.md

 Configuration of ProvMark is done by modifying config/config.ini file.
 It should not be needed in common cases.

 In ProvMark system, the first two stages collect provenance information from provenancee collecting tools and transform the provenance result into a clingo graph.
 Different tools need different process handling and type conversion.
-These config mentions are stored in the config.ini file.
+These configuration parameters are stored in the config.ini file.

 Each profile starts with the name and includes three settings as follows: